hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Bel.
 Let's have it by all means, for you must know,
 >
-> My spark's base conduct's made me very low.
+> My spark's[^235] base conduct's made me very low.

->
+[^235]: This allusion, though it may appear irrelevant, was in the sketch as originally written and performed, the whole of which is now composed in the present poem.

 > We are ready, sirs, it is time we have begun.
 >
 > Jem.
 Stop, sirs – we, for a country dance want one,